 Before the age of thirty-one, I was a trained economist with little exposure to art.
 My artistic practice was limited to drawing stick figures and nearly flunking my junior high art class.
 In 1991, I took a drawing and painting class from a local community college and was immediately captivated.
 I became obsessed with art and my conversion from economist to full time artist followed shortly thereafter.

-Cezanne, Matisse and Diebenkorn were my earliest influences with their mastery of composition and color.
-The contemporary artist Amy Sillman has also been particularly inspirational with her combination of innovative composition and color with an added dose of humor.
-I have been intrigued by Sillman’s experiments in printmaking and animation and how they have influenced her paintings.
+Cezanne, Matisse and Diebenkorn's mastery of composition and color were my earliest influences.
+Among contemporary artists, Amy Sillman has also been particularly inspirational with her innovative composition and color in combination with an added dose of humor.
+I have also been intrigued by Sillman’s experiments in printmaking and animation and how they have influenced her paintings.

+My work combines exuberant improvisation with a very disciplined analytic approach, the latter courtesy of the economist side of my brain.
+I like contrasting the precision of using stencils with the loose gestural marks of blind contour drawing.
 In addition to painting and drawing, I also experiment with animation and various forms of printmaking.
 Exploring other media gives me a different perspective and new ideas that infiltrate my paintings.
-I have developed an idiosyncratic style with layers of color and distinctive calligraphic lines.
+I have developed a continually evolving idiosyncratic style with layers of color and distinctive calligraphic lines.